JesterChenpw/TOTK-Master-Mode/README.md

 - Spin to win only does 0.5x damage

 ##### Scaling
-- All enemies that have golden variants will go up a rank (like in BotW).
+- All enemies that have golden variants (so not counting Constructs) will go up a rank (like in BotW).
 There will still be one of each base enemy for the compendium.
 Each tier of enemy will use the XP threshold of the previous rank, like in BotW as well. e.g. Silver Lizalfos -> Golden Lizalfos will occur when Black Lizalfos -> Silver Lizalfos would have occured in Normal Mode.
   - [Red Bokoblin](https://objmap-totk.zeldamods.org/#/map/z2,0,0,Surface?id=MainField,G-4,0xb485726697bc4505)
   - [Red Armored Bokoblin](https://objmap-totk.zeldamods.org/#/map/z2,0,0,Depths?id=MinusField,D-6,0x8f761f61db5ed24e)
   - [Red Moblin](https://objmap-totk.zeldamods.org/#/map/z2,0,0,Surface?id=MainField,E-7,0xb33392917f6dfb14)